ParkerXie/dcmanager/README.md

 ```

 ### Config service
-If need to run dcnode,you should update the config file "/opt/dcnetio/etc/manage_config.yaml",and set pccsKey value with PCCS API key you subscribe from intel.
+If need to run dcstorage,you should update the config file "/opt/dcnetio/etc/manage_config.yaml",and set pccsKey value with PCCS API key you subscribe from intel.

 ### Run service

 - Please make sure the following ports are not occupied before starting：
   - 9933  9944 30333 9615 (for dcchain)
-  - 6667 4006 (for dcnode)
+  - 6667 4006 (for dcstorage)
   - 6666  (for dcupgrade)
   - 8081  (for PCCS)